The Chapter 7 Bankruptcy Process Is Simpler Than You Might Think

 - Debt discharge: Once all the paperwork goes through and the court approves your petition, your debt will be discharged and you will begin your new life of financial freedom.

 It really is that simple.
 Most cases take six months or less from filing to discharge, especially when the filers are assisted by an experienced legal team.

-We offer free initial consultations and we accept credit cards.
+We offer free initial consultations.